 - Might not fit all PC cases

 The Nvidia GeFroce RTX 2080 Super sits in a bit of a sweet spot when it comes to price and performance.
-It’s our number one GPU for VR gamers.
+It was the number one GPU for VR gamers in 2019.
 The 2080 can run 8K games and graphics with ease.
 It can also process 120 fps for long periods.
 The entire graphics card is a revolution in gaming realism and performance.

 The 2080 Super has 11 GB of GDDR6 memory, three DisplayPort and one HDMI port.
 You get the all extra benefits of RTX cards including: